-Either party may challenge a Panel member for an alleged lack of fairness or objectivity (including allegations of bias or conflict of interest).
+Either party may challenge a Panel member for an alleged lack of fairness or objectivity.
 A party challenging a Panel member must submit a written challenge to the Managing Coordinator stating with specificity the reasons for the challenge.
 The challenge must be submitted within forty-eight (48) hours after a party is notified of the names of the Panel members.
-The Title IX Coordinator will determine if a Panel Member needs to be replaced.
+The Sexual Misconduct Coordinator will determine if a Panel Member needs to be replaced.